 But it took a negative experience to cement my belief in the true power of encouragement: working in a job where words of encouragement were as scarce as the time given me to complete the demanding work overload for two anxious employers.
 I was young and inexperienced but it seemed as if mistakes were, um, unforgivable.
 The constant lack of grace, sensitivity, and encouragement left me drained–and sent me home sprawling across my bed in tears on many nights.

-I hadn’t yet discovered my love of words through writing then, but I knew enough to recognize the power of positive, encouraging words.
-God reminded me of the powerful words of Proverbs 25:11 (NIV): “A word aptly spoken is like apples of gold in settings of silver.”
+I hadn’t yet discovered my love of writing then, but I knew enough to recognize the power of positive, encouragement.
+God reminded me of the powerful teaching in Proverbs 25:11 (NIV): “A word aptly spoken is like apples of gold in settings of silver.”

 The job ended after a year but my determination solidified: With God’s help, I would always try to paint word pictures that would bring beauty, encouragement, and healing–ones that would create “apples of gold in settings of silver” in the hearts of others.